wenlong-liu/wenlong-website/content/home/about.md

 # Biography

-Wenlong Liu is a Ph.D. candiate majoring in agricultural engineering.
+Wenlong Liu is a Ph.D. candidate majoring in agricultural engineering.
 His research focuses on hydrology and water contamination from agricultural activities both in field and watershed scales.
+Wenlong conducted field experiments and data mining in high frequency measurements and seeks to obtain better understanding of stream discharge generation and nutrient export.

+In addition, Wenlong believes reproducible research output is critical for rapidly updating research processes.
+Therefore, Wenlong employs programming languages, e.g. Python and R, to generate research output couple with data, visualization and results.